-Now, you might be thinking, “Sure, a giveaway will grow your list, but the emails will be low-quality, made up primarily of freebie junkies with no interest in buying your product.”
+You might be thinking, “Sure, a giveaway will grow my email list, but the emails will be low-quality, made up primarily of freebie junkies with no interest in buying my product.”

-For example, Bryan Harris of VideoFruit offered a prize of a 10-year subscription to Leadpages, an industry-leading landing-page service.
-For someone in Bryan’s target audience – online marketers – that’s a $3,000 value and an amazing prize.
-For anyone else – anyone not interested in marketing or ecommerce – it’s worthless.
+For example, Videofruit once offered a prize of a 10-year subscription to Leadpages, an industry-leading landing page service.
+For someone in Videofruit’s target audience, which is online marketers, that’s a $3,000 value and an amazing prize.
+For someone who doesn’t work in marketing, it’s worthless.

 Giveaways are a lightning-fast, guaranteed way to boost your email list.
-In addition to the direct benefit of more subscribers, giveaways increase goodwill with existing subscribers as you are offering something to them for free.
+In addition to the direct benefit of more subscribers, giveaways can also increase your goodwill with existing subscribers since you are offering something to them for free.

 4. Featured Opt-In Incentives

-These days, it’s rare to find a high-traffic website that doesn’t have some type of featured opt-in incentive.
-This could be an Ebook, swipe file, white paper, resource list, free software tool, or any number of content types, but all of them serve as opt-in incentives for acquiring email subscriptions.
+It’s rare to find a high-traffic website that doesn’t offer opt-in incentives like an Ebook, swipe file, white paper, resource list, free software tool, or any number of content types, but all of them serve as opt-in incentives for acquiring email subscriptions.

-The difference between this and the previously mentioned Content Upgrade is that Featured Incentives aren’t linked to a specific blog post.
-Most websites create one high-value opt-in incentive and then advertise this same incentive via their:
+The difference between opt-ins and content upgrades is that featured incentives aren’t linked to a specific blog post, while content upgrades are.
+Most websites create one high-value opt-in incentive and advertise it via their: